pearlza/pearlza/README.md

 ***

+<p align="center"><B>DISCLAIMER: Me focusing on the fictional c!emeraldduo dynamic and all my headcanons for it keeps me from spiraling when reminded of cc!techno's death, so just keep that in mind.
+Me being Phil and prioritizing <I>my</I> version of c!emeraldduo—<I>over a certain popular headcanon that I hate with all my soul</I>—is basically a huge chunk of my personality.
+I am fully aware other versions of techno can and do exist, and I am in no way interested in imposing my views onto them.
+I respect them if they are close to canon.</B></p>
 <details>
-<summary><B>Emojis on my ponies and what they mean!
-(CLICK!)</B></summary>
+<summary><B>EMOJI MEANINGS FOR PT</B></summary>
 <br/>
-<p align="center">🍵/☕ - I usually, almost always have a drink at my desk!
-I use this emoji a lot even when I forget to refill my tea.</p>
+<p align="center">🍵 - I usually, almost always have a drink at my desk!
+I use this emoji a lot even when I forget to refill my tea...</p>
 <p align="center">🌸 - I am currently feeling more comfortable in pink or feminine clothes.
 This is usually reflected in my pony skin!</p>
 <p align="center">🕯️ - I am currently playing Sky: Children of the Light, and will most likely be offtab looking away from ponytown.</p>
 <p align="center">🎁 - This skin is a gift from someone else!
 I don't usually wear gifts since I like my style more most of the time.</p>
 <p align="center">more emoji descriptions soon!</p>
 </details>

-<p align="center"><B>DISCLAIMER: Me focusing on the fictional c!emeraldduo dynamic and all my headcanons for it keeps me from spiraling when reminded of cc!techno's death, so just keep that in mind.
-Me being Phil and prioritizing <I>my</I> version of c!emeraldduo—<I>over a certain popular headcanon that I hate with all my soul</I>—is basically a huge chunk of my personality.
-I am fully aware other versions of techno can and do exist, and I am in no way interested in imposing my views onto them.
-I respect them if they are close to canon.</B></p>

 <details>
-<summary><B>Preferred duo/group c+h: (CLICK!)</B></summary>
+<summary><B>Preferred duo/group c+h</B></summary>
 <p align="center">C!EMERALDDUO (comf dynamic, QUEERPLATONIC NOT FAMILIAL.), ANGEL DUO (mostly just my kid
 <a href="https://github.com/mis4nthrope">Misia</a>
 /fam, I'm fine with other tommy skins but don't have the energy to adopt anyone else), ANTARCTIC EMPIRE (EmeraldDuo but without the DSMP in the way), BEDROCK BROS (comf dynamic), Doomsday Trio, Death Family (Phil, Missa, Chayanne, Lulah), Anarchy/Veterans Duo (Phil and Fit), Death Duo (Phil and Missa), Rivals Duo (Techno, c!Dream), Peer Pressure Duo (Techno, Ranboo), Allium Duo (Tommy, Ranboo), Anarchist Syndicate (Phil, Tech, Ran, Niki), Orphan Duo (Skeppy and Techno), ALSO WTF IS THE DUO NAME FOR PHIL AND FOOLISH I LOVE THEM TOO FOOSH IS A COMF</p>
 </details>
 <details>
-<summary><B>General rules for interacting on PT (CLICK!)</B></summary>
+<summary><B>General rules for interacting on PT</B></summary>
 <p align="center">If I'm sitting with one of my friends, please interact in whisper and/or ASK FIRST before trying to sit with me, sometimes I am focused on private conversations and WILL prioritize them over you.<br/>
 Don't randomly try to roleplay with me for the love of god.
 If I join in an rp then I join it but don't assume I'm open to it especially if I'm sitting with a close friend.
 If I'm with one or two of them (or using offline mode) I'm probably semi-afk and just trying to chill.<br/>
 Do not assume a family dynamic with me if you are a stranger.
 This is common sense.
 I am not interested in acting as/roleplaying something that makes me uncomfortable.</p>